 What Damage Do Aphids Cause To Pepper Plants?

 The first sign of aphids on your pepper plants is the yellowing of leaves.
-There are other conditions and pests that can cause the same issue, so you would need to inspect the plants before you can be sure.
+Some other conditions and pests can cause the same issue, so you would need to inspect the plants before you can be sure.

-Once the aphids have infested the pepper plants the leaves will grow with unusual or disfigured shapes.
-This will also happen to the peppers themselves once they start growing.
+Once the aphids have infested the pepper plants, the leaves will grow with unusual or disfigured shapes.
+The peppers themselves will also experience this once they start growing.

 Perhaps the biggest issue that aphids present is that they attract ants.
 Their excrement brings the ants to your plants.

-Ants may end up feeding on the plant’s roots or simply dragging it down with additional weight.
+Ants may feed on the plant’s roots or simply drag it down with additional weight.
 They also attract their own predators.

 How To Get Rid Of Aphids On Peppers?